SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 sim = monte_carlo_simulation(prob,alg,kwargs...)
 ```

-The keyword arguments take in the arguments for the common solver interface.
+The keyword arguments take in the arguments for the common solver interface and will
+pass them to the differential equation solver.
 The special keyword arguments to note are:

 * `num_monte`: The number of simulations to run.
 Default is 10,000.
 * `prob_func`: The function by which the problem is to be modified.